zheshengqiu/Deductive-DSGE-Theory-and-Applications/README.md

-# Deductive DSGE: Theory and Applications
+# Eductive DSGE: Theory and Applications